{{org_field_logo}}

 3.3 Eligibility and Right to Request Flexible Working

-Under the Employment Rights Act 1996, employees with at least 26 weeks’ continuous service have the legal right to request flexible working.
-However, at {{org_field_name}}, we encourage flexible working discussions from the start of employment, ensuring that work-life balance is embedded in our culture.
+All employees have a statutory right to request flexible working from the first day of employment.
+At {{org_field_name}}, we encourage flexible working discussions from the start of employment, ensuring that work-life balance is embedded in our culture.

 Eligibility criteria: